We use our proprietary methodology to produce these rankings. Learn more →

 Back to top

-See this for a comprehensive list of fallacies.
+See this Wikipedia page for a more comprehensive list of fallacies.